Everyone gets confused with this one.

 This is not the certificate you signed on the day.
 This one comes later – directly from Births Deaths and Marriages.

-I can give you the forms for these basic offices.
-You will have to fill them in, and go in, with your official certificate, tell them that you want to change your name, because you got married.
+I can give you the forms for the basic government offices.
+You will have to fill them in and visit them with your original certificate.

 When you have changed these basic legal identities over, you can sign your new name on your legal documents.
 Don’t do that until you have.